 Historically, in instances where the Medicaid Act does not provide administrative procedures for an individual to enforce the law, private parties have sought remedy through judicial action,4 resulting in a circuit split with respect to the enforceability of the equal access provision.5 In Armstrong, the Ninth Circuit found in favor of the providers, holding first that the Supremacy Clause conferred an implied private right of action to seek injunctive relief against the state, and second, that the Department’s actions violated the court’s precedent requiring reimbursement rates to bear a “reasonable relationship” to provider costs, based on “responsible cost studies.”6

-In reversing the Ninth Circuit’s ruling this week, the Supreme Court held that that the Supremacy Clause does not provide an implied private right of action to enforce a federal statute under a preemption theory.
+In reversing the Ninth Circuit’s ruling this week, the Supreme Court held that the Supremacy Clause does not provide an implied private right of action to enforce a federal statute under a preemption theory.
 The sole avenue for enforcing the Medicaid Act, ruled the majority, is the federal Department of Health and Human Services’ authority to withhold matching funds, thereby precluding equitable relief.
 Concurring in judgment, Justice Breyer opined that the consequences of allowing courts to engage in the complex task of rate-setting would be “litigation, inconsistent results, and disorderly administration of highly complex federal programs that demand public consultation, administrative guidance and coherence for their success.”7

 As states increasingly seek to offset budgetary constraints by reducing Medicaid spending, the Supreme Court’s ruling is significant in effectively blocking providers from challenging such payment reductions as violating the equal access provision.
 Commenters in the industry predict that, as a consequence of the High Court’s decision, frustrated providers may opt out of Medicaid participation, thereby creating more barriers to affordable care.
 Justice Sotomayor, in her dissent (joined by Justices Kennedy, Ginsburg and Kagan), voiced similar concerns regarding the consequence of removing the ability of private parties affected by the equal access provision to compel states to comply with it.